Omer Faruk Koru

 Automation and Top Wealth Inequality

-Over the last 50 years, there has been a substantial increase in top wealth shares.
+Over the last 50 years, the share of wealth held by the richest 1% of individuals in the US has increased by 30%.
 This paper analyzes the effects of improvements in automation technology on the rise of the top wealth share.
-I consider an incomplete market model with entrepreneurs and a financial friction.
-Automation impacts wealth concentration by two channels.
-First, it enables entrepreneurs to scale up their production.
-The decrease in the severity of diseconomies of scale increases the return to entrepreneurial productivity, hence automation increases the income concentration.
-Since wealth distribution follows the income distribution, it affects the wealth concentration.
-Second, it raises the capital demand, which intensifies the tightness of collateral constraint.
-Since this constraint is more important for highly productive entrepreneurs than low productive ones, the dispersion of the return to capital increases.
-I calibrate the model to the US economy to quantitatively analyze the impact of improvement in automation.
-The model generates one-fourth of the observed increase in the top 1% wealth share and explains 10% of the observed increase in the top 0.1%.
-In consumption equivalence terms, workers' welfare increased by 4% and entrepreneurs' welfare increased by 8%.
+I build an incomplete market model with entrepreneurs and a collateral constraint.
+Automation impacts wealth concentration through two channels.
+First, it decreases the severity of diseconomies of scale in the entrepreneurial sector, and, hence, it increases income concentration.
+Since wealth distribution follows the income distribution, it affects wealth concentration.
+Second, it raises capital demand, which tightens the collateral constraint and, in turn, increases the dispersion of the return to capital.
+I calibrate the model to the 1968 US economy to quantitatively analyze the impact of an improvement in automation.
+I analyze the impact of an unexpected increase in automation technology to the 2016 level.
+In the model, the capital share of income equals the automation level; hence, I measure the increase in automation by the change in the capital share.
+In the new steady-state, the top wealth share increases by 8%.
+In other words, the model can explain one-fourth of the rise in the wealth share of the top 1%.
+In consumption equivalence terms, workers’ welfare increased by 4% and entrepreneurs’ welfare increased by 8%.

 Macroeconomics, Labor Economics, Inequality and Entrepreneurship.